 The property, which is on the National Register of Historic Places, is known for its striking construction in the American Queen Anne revival style by renowned Philadelphia architect Wilson Eyre Jr. Significant historical features, such as windows, flooring, doors, moldings, and fireplaces, will be restored.
 The existing building is 6,685 gross square feet, and an addition complimentary in design to the original structure will add 4,320 square feet.
 The building will host public readings by visiting authors from around the world during events such as the popular Writers in Camden series, and will be a venue for aspiring local writers to share their work.
-It is scheduled to open in 2016.
+It is scheduled to open in late 2015.

 - Digital Studies Center: This sort of technology will help compliment campus initiatives like the new Digital Studies Center.
 The center is an interdisciplinary, collaborative research, development, and education hub that facilitates special projects that combine digital technology with the humanities, the arts, and natural and social sciences.

 - Location Beacons: Need help finding a classroom?
 No problem.
 Each classroom is equipped with iBeacons and an app is being developed to guide students directly to each location for classes, performances, or meetings.
 The service also can notify campus community members whenever there’s a localized problem, like if an elevator is disabled in a specific building.